WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 # Dates and times

 In general, spell out months and days whenever possible.
-Use the *Day of week, month dd, year* date format.
+Use the *day of week, month dd, year* date format.
 For example, use *Sunday, August 16, 2020*.
 Express time in the 12-hour format, capitalize AM and PM, and include the time zone.

 Expressing dates and times in a clearly defined manner reduces confusion and improves translation support for a [global audience](/2-document-guidelines/4-global-audience.md).